priyam1234-spec/All-In-One-Bot/README.md

 7. Click "Create Monitor"
 8. Boom!
 You Are Done!
 # Alternative To UptimeRobot
 There Are Many Discord Monitoring Bots Like [Monitor Bot](https://top.gg/bot/863456804679974927).
-Also There Are Many Bots Like These But You Just Search And Find It.
+Also There Are Many Bots Like These But You Just Search And Find It. ([Note That Monitor Bot Can Not Be Invited To Your Server As It Can Not Be Verified.
+Join This Server As It Has Monitor Bot And It Is The Server Of The Developers Of Monitor Bot](https://discord.gg/ckhk8qrZsR)